 No less a figure than Dave Grohl recently told Rolling Stone, “I think John Bonham will forever be the greatest drummer of all time,” and it’s hard to disagree with such a heartfelt testimonial.
 After all, while the late Led Zeppelin drummer could summon up the mightiest percussive thunder, he also had jazzy syncopation off pat, could hold a groove like no other hard-rock drummer on the planet, and boasted precision timing.
 The man best known as “Bonzo” really had it all, so let’s give the drummer some and get on the beat with the best John Bonham songs.

-Listen to the best of Led Zeppelin here, and check out our best John Bonham songs, below.
+Listen to the best of Led Zeppelin here.

 10: Good Times Bad Times (from ‘Led Zeppelin’, 1969)